BA (Hons) Applied Special Educational Needs and Disability (Top Up)

 Student Testimonials

-My journey with The University of Bedfordshire began when I started working at a school for learners with severe, profound and multiple learning difficulties.
+Before enrolling for my BA, I successfully completed a two-year Foundation Degree in Early Years Studies, at the University of Bedfordshire.
+My journey began when I started working at a school for learners with severe, profound and multiple learning difficulties.
 I was employed as a class tutor (class lead) on the understanding that I achieve my degree and progress to become a qualified teacher.
+Obtaining a BA has enabled me to continue my role as a class lead and progress on to a postgraduate course.

 The support from my tutors through assignments and my dissertation was amazing.
-Tutors suggested ideas and posed questions making the understanding clearer in my head.
-Once my Teacher training has been completed my degree in SEND will give me the confidence to apply for jobs both in mainstream settings and specialist ones.
+Tutors suggested ideas and posed questions, making the understanding clearer in my head.
+Once my teacher training has been completed, my degree in SEND will give me the confidence to apply for jobs both in mainstream settings and specialist ones.
 I feel the degree I chose has put me in great stead for my future career in whichever direction that may take me.